iSanjayYadav/semantic_search/README.md

 # Semantic Search

+project from Data Science Immersive at General Assembly.
+All work is under "project-four-work."
+There are six notebooks and each one is given a "part."
+Parts are mapped to their corresponding sections.

 ## The Task

 The task has three sections -- data collection, data exploration / algorithm development, then finally predictive modeling.
-All work is under "project-four-work" and the parts are mapped to each section

 ### Section 1: Collection (Parts 1-4)